michiakig/lexluthor/README.md

 The core functionality of the lexer is complete, albeit pretty rough.
-Some of the code (the NFA to DFA conversion code especially) is kind of bad, and needs to be re-written with the goal of clarity and pedagogy in mind.
+Some of the code (the NFA to DFA conversion code especially) is kind of bad, and I'd like to re-write it to make it more readable.
+It's also unbearably slow for anything interesting, due to the naive list-based implementation of NFAs (NFA to DFA conversion for a classic identifier regex like `[a-z][a-z0-9]*` takes ~23s with SML/NJ, ~6s with MLton)

 ## Standard ML